PSYCH 715 : Psychology and Sustainability

 |Capability 6:||Social and Environmental Responsibilities|

-- Understand what values-based sustainability means and how society promotes and hinders this.
+- Critically evaluate what values-based sustainability means and how society promotes and hinders this.
 (Capability 2 and 6)

-- Develop understanding of the psychology of values, emotions, learning through imitation, identity, belonging, moral development, dialogue and consensus methods.
+- Develop and demonstrate understanding of the psychology of values, emotions, learning through imitation, identity, belonging, moral development, dialogue and consensus methods.
 (Capability 1)

 - Develop and demonstrate a good understanding of at least one sustainability issue that interests you.
 (Capability 6)